 Duration: 1 Day

-Religious observance of Arafaat Day takes place on the ninth day within Dhu Al-Hijjah.
-This Islamic month begins with the sighting of the new moon.
-The moment of assembly during Hajj at the plains of Arafat is of vital importance for Muslims who arrive at Mecca because they want to pray and ask for divine forgiveness.
+Arafaat Day is a religious practice observed by religious people on the ninth day of Dhu Al-Hijjah.
+This Islamic month happens when the new moon is seen.
+The period of gathering in the plains of Arafat is a critical one to Muslims who come to Mecca since they desire to pray and seek forgiveness.

 What to Expect:

-- Religious Observance: Most UAE Muslims choose to observe the religious requirement of fasting and praying during this period.
+- Religious Observance: During this season, most UAE Muslims prefer to practice the religious obligation of fasting and praying.

-- Quiet Atmosphere: The day focuses on peaceful contemplation together with religious contemplation.
+- Quiet Atmosphere: The day is devoted to calm thinking, along with religious thinking.

 Tips for You: